spring-projects/spring-framework/CONTRIBUTING.md

 #### Ticket Lifecycle

-When an issue is first created, it may not be assigned and will not have a fix version.
-Within a day or two, the issue is assigned to a specific committer and the target version is set to "Waiting for Triage".
-The committer will then review the issue, ask for further information if needed, and based on the findings, the issue is either assigned a fix version or rejected.
+When an issue is first created, it is flagged `waiting-for-triage` waiting for a team member to triage it.
+Within a day or two, the issue will then be reviewed and the team may ask for further information if needed.
+Based on the findings, the issue is either assigned a fix version or declined.

-When a fix is ready, the issue is marked "Resolved" and may still be re-opened.
-Once a fix is released, the issue is permanently "Closed".
+When a fix is ready, the issue is closed and may still be re-opened.
+Once a fix is released, the issue can't be reopened.
 If necessary, you will need to create a new, related ticket with a fresh description.

 #### Submit a Pull Request